Adobe-Consulting-Services/adobe-consulting-services.github.io/_acs-aem-commons/features/utils-and-apis/data-api/index.md

 ‡ Boolean conversion is pretty basic, using the following rules:
 * Any value beginning with the letters X, T, Y (any case) or a non-zero number.
 * Anything else is treated as false.

+_Note in 3.17.0+:_ Regardless of type hints provided, if you request the string value of any column, it will return the display representation of the cell as it appears in Excel.
+Meaning if it is formatted as a percentage you will get something like 100.00%, not 1.0, as the value of toString().

 ### Multi-value columns